PCFINE Year I Educational Objectives

 Magdalena Fosse, Psy.D.

-- To be able to explain the importance of sexual history assessment in evaluating partners' relational narratives
+- To be able to explain the importance of sexual history assessment in evaluating partners' sexual narratives

-- To be able to describe couples' distress with their sex life and assess its implications on couples' overall functioning
+- To be able to describe couples' distress and disappointment with their sex life and assess its implications on couples' overall functioning

 - To be able to recognize and assess the impact of race, gender, and culture on couples' psychosexual dynamics